 - 1 lb. lean thin bacon, each strip cut into 3-4 pieces depending on size of date

 - 1 cup maple syrup for drizzling

 - Preheat oven to 350 degrees.

 - Wrap each date with a piece of bacon so that the bacon just overlaps.
+Close with a toothpick.